-Attendance and Tardy
+Attendance and Late to School

 At Cherokee Christian Schools, teachers plan lessons around the full class period.
 Late arrivals and early checkouts disrupt learning.
 Students must be present, on time, and stay through the day to support academic excellence and spiritual formation.